babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 ### Cleaning Procedure
  Once the experiment is done, we want to completely wash out the apparatus so it will be ready for the next experiment.

 **Step 1.** Turn off the clay and coagulant pump while let the tap water pump run at a relative high speed.

-**Step 2.** Remove entire apparatus from wall (recirculator \& tube settler) and throughly wash it out, then reattach it back to the wall
+**Step 2.** Remove entire apparatus from wall (recirculator \& tube settler) and throughly wash it out, then reattach it back to the wall.

 **Step 3.** Wash out the Flocculator by unplugging the connection between the the outflow tube from the influent turbidimeter and the flocculator, and plug in tubing from the nearby sink to wash out the flocculator.
 Make sure there is a bucket at the end of the flocculator that will collect the water.

 **Step 4.** Clean the influent and effluent turbidimeter.
 Make sure to turn on the Bypass channel first!
 First, open the bypass valve.
 Second, pinch the black outflow tube.
-Third, close the inflow valve.

 **Step 5.** Remove and wash out the vials from both turbidimeters.
-Refill the vials with clean water, then put back into the turbidimeters.Use Kim wipes to clean the glass throughly.
+Refill the vials with clean water, then put back into the turbidimeters.
+Use Kimtech wipes to clean the glass throughly.

 <div class="alert alert-block alert-danger">
 Do you mean kimtech wipes?